aryaminus/virtual-energy-trader/HAND-WRITTEN.md

 ## Timezone Feature

 The client sends the timezone information which is used by the server to convert the date into client's local timezone.
-The original plan was to use just use client timezone to request grid-status, but Pacific Time is used as fallback in server for CAISO consistency
+The original plan was to use just use client timezone to request grid-status, but Pacific Time is used as fallback in server for CAISO consistency.

-## Reside Feature
+## Residual Feature

 There are some residual code that were refactored or left because they have potential to be reused.
-This is primarily because we didn't use github from start and don't have git to go back to and thus just left as is, unused, alone.
+This is primarily because I didn't use github from start and don't have git to go back to and thus just left as is, unused, alone.

 ## Code Refactoring